 BikeTours.com client Nancy Olmsted booked the Crossing the French Pyrenees on Legendary Tour de France Routes and went on the tour back in 2014.
 We recently re-discovered her incredible journey and travelogue of how she bested the Pyrenees by bike and won and wanted to share it as an inspiration for female riders with big mountainous dreams!

 What a trip, one that I will never forget.
 My quads will never be the same again!

-The pain that I endured to climb these mountains took every ounce of my mental toughness to push through each and every inch of the way up the mountains.
+The pain that I endured while climbing these mountains took every ounce of my mental toughness to push through each inch of the way up the mountains.

 No words can explain it unless you have done it.
-I cannot even begin to understand the Tour de France and 21 days of gruelling and excruciating pain.
+I cannot even begin to understand the Tour de France and 21 days of grueling and excruciating pain.

-The technical ability to get up the mountain with the pain was one thing but the technical challenges going down them on the other side was quite another with care, caution and exhilaration at the speed and agility to ensure that you don’t go plunging off the mountain without guardrails of course.
+The technical ability to get up the mountain with the pain was one thing, but the technical challenges going down them on the other side was quite another.
+Extra attention had to be paid with care, caution, and exhilaration at the speed and agility to ensure that you don’t go plunging off the mountain without guardrails, of course.

 Thanks to BikeTours.com for the opportunity to achieve such success with this Pyrenees Crossing.